William Newton Hospital Audiology

-Our Audiology Department provides a full range of audiological services for individuals of all ages.
+William Newton Audiology provides a full range of audiological services for individuals of all ages.
 Please contact our office to learn more about what we offer, including hearing aid services, hearing screenings, and more.

 Your insurance may or may not cover audiological services.
 You should check with your insurance provider prior to your appointment to confirm coverage and the need for a referral from your physician.
 Medicare and Blue Cross/ Blue Shield Plan 65 do not cover audiology services which are related solely to loss of hearing due to aging or the evaluation of hearing aid candidacy.